mathu97/OpenShift-Example/README.md

 3. Deploy the node-app image as an application to OpenShift:
   `oc new-app --name=my-node-app --docker-image=<user name>/node-app:<tag>`
 4. Ensure that the pod is created successfully: `kubectl get pods --watch` (CTRL + C, to exit)
 5. Confirm deployment by running `oc status`, and go to the server address shown in the result of this command to view everything that is deployed, on the OpenShift web interface.

+## Verify
+* You can verify if the two pods are set up properly by going to the OpenShift web interface, and viewing the logs of the "my-node-app" application.
+* You should see "Connected!" in the logs.